Doi Suthep, the complete guide

 The temperature is cooler year-round due to its high elevation, making it a comfortable place to come and relax at any time of the year without the constant worry of heat.
 In the wintertime it can be quite cold, so make sure to bring a warm sweater.

-One of the highlights and most popular times to visit Doi Pui is during the Sakura blossom period in the end of January.
+One of the highlights and most popular times to visit Doi Pui is during the Sakura blossom period at the end of January.
 Thai people love to visit to take pictures pretending that they are in Japan and to experience the colder temperatures.

 Wat Phra That Doi Suthep